 Check out offered programmes in English directly on their websites.

 Just like in Scandinavian countries, there are more Master than Bachelor programmes in English, but with a good search you may find some interesting studies.
-Through the search on the official DAAD portal 117 programs came up.
-The application deadline to public universities with a free education is usually by mid June, but check each university’s website separately.
+Through the search on the official DAAD portal 142 programs came up.
+The application deadline to public universities with a free education is usually by mid June-July, but check for updates each university’s website separately.

 With a nearly free tuition and so many choices in various cities all across the country it is a destination to consider.
 Also, due to low tuition costs Germany is becoming more and more popular.
 Berlin and Munich are also listed as the best global cities for students to live in.